 For many grappling with mental disorders, especially major depression, the allure of alcohol can be incredibly tempting.
 Alcohol, in its initial stages, often provides a seemingly effective escape from the debilitating symptoms of depression.
 However, this perception is misleading.
-The more one delves into the relationship between alcohol and depression, the more apparent the complexities become.
+The more one looks into the relationship between alcohol and depression, the more apparent the complexities become.

 The Short-term Relief Illusion

-Alcohol might seem like a balm for the soul, a way to momentarily forget the overwhelming sadness and emptiness that comes with depression.
-However, this is just an illusion.
-While alcohol can offer a brief euphoria or numbness, it fundamentally depresses the central nervous system.
 This depressive effect can intensify the very symptoms individuals are trying to escape from, leading to an even more profound sense of sadness, lethargy, and hopelessness.

 The Long-term Repercussions

-Regular alcohol consumption doesn’t just pose a risk for addiction but can also make depression even worse over time.
-Those who often turn to alcohol to cope with their depressive feelings are not only more likely to develop anxiety disorders but also find their depressive symptoms becoming increasingly severe.
-This cyclic relationship, where one turns to alcohol to alleviate symptoms of depression, only to find those symptoms exacerbated, is a trap many fall into.
+This alcohol depression cycle, where one turns to alcohol to alleviate symptoms of depression, only to find those symptoms exacerbated, is a trap many fall into.
 The link between alcohol and clinical depression, thus, is a dangerous dance that requires attention and intervention.

 At Kembali, we understand the intricate and destructive relationship between addiction and mental health challenges.
 Our dedicated team is committed to helping individuals break free from this vicious cycle.
 We ensure that they are not just self-medicating but on a genuine path to healing and recovery.